Refined Topological Strings on Local $\mathbb{P}^2$

 Also since at each vertex we have a preferred edge, along which we slice in order to define the refined vertex, in the web diagram we will have a number of preferred edges (one for each vertex).
 Unless all these preferred edges are parallel to each other, i.e., we are slicing all the 3D partitions that appear at the vertices in the same way, the different vertices can not be glued correctly.
-Hence, a very important constraint of the refined vertex is that all preferred edges in the web diagram should be parallel.
+Hence, a very important constraint of the refined vertex formalism is that all preferred edges (which define the preferred directions for the vertices connected by the edge) in the web diagram should be parallel.
 As we will discuss in the next section this condition can not always be satisfied and, therefore, refined vertex formalism only works for a certain class of geometries.
-A web diagram will have set of parallel preferred edges if the corresponding Calabi-Yau threefold is a $A_n$ fibration over a $\mathbf{P}^1$ or a chain of $\mathbf{P}^1$'s.
+An example of a geometry for which the corresponding web has a set of parallel preferred directions for each vertex is resolved $A_n$ singularity fibered over a $\mathbb{P}^1$ or a chain of $\mathbb{P}^1$'s.

-\section{The case of local $\mathbf{P}^2$}
+\section{The Case of Local $\mathbb{P}^2$}

-In order to calculate the refined partition function of this geometry we need choose at every vertex of the web diagram an edge which is associated with the direction we used to slice the 3D partition.
+In order to calculate the refined partition function using the refined vertex we need to choose for every vertex of the web diagram an edge which is associated with the direction we use to slice the 3D partition.
 This choice is arbitrary for a given vertex, however, all such edges in the web diagram need to be parallel to each other.
 This essentially means that we need a set of edges of the web diagram such that this set covers all the vertices and all edges in this set are parallel.
 It is easy to see that many web diagram fail to have such a set of edges and therefore refined vertex formalism can not be directly applied to such web diagrams.

-The simplest geometry which can not be dealt with using the refined topological vertex is ${\cal O}(-3) \mapsto \mathbf{P}^{2}$ also referred to as local $\mathbf{P}^{2}$.
+The simplest geometry which can not be dealt with using the refined topological vertex is the total space of the line bundle ${\cal O}(-3) \mapsto \mathbb{P}^{2}$ also referred to as local $\mathbb{P}^{2}$.
 The Newton polygon and the web diagram of this geometry is given in \figref{p2} below.